“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Oh me.
 Why me?
 Right now?

 I’ve never spoken to a woman.
-Not even at work do I get to.
-I confide in my room, and answer the SeeMe’s which are strictly just men.
-There's another department for women.
+The notifications from women I receive on my implant wanting to companionate were almost strictly used for motivation.
+The idea that I might be monetarily attractive.
+I’ve never wanted to companionate.
+I don’t bother.
+It's purely for validation's sake.
+Not even at work do I get to talk to women.
+I confide in my office and answer the SeeMe’s which are strictly just men.
+There's another expert department for women.
+Did I not mention that?

-Jerry was looking at me funny as I stood there speechless, though looking at me all the same as he always does: impressed.
+Jerry was looking at me funny as I stood there speechless.
+He was looking at me like he always does: impressed.
 I was talking to a woman.
 Me.
-I was talking to a woman.
+I was actually talking to a woman.

 Nice ‘batookus.
 Nice ‘batookus?
 Good God if I didn’t just blow that one.
-I think Jerry heard me because that inquisitive smile he always showed had grown tenfold.
-I turned red and scrambled away - far away from her.
+Jerry’s inquisitive smile he always showed had grown tenfold.
+I felt myself turn red.
+When the darkness came back I scrambled away - far away from her.

-So far the night sucked and I wondered why I even bothered to be here.
+So far the night was going terribly and I wondered why I even bothered coming here.
+Everything was weird and strange.
 I couldn’t believe I said that to Janice.
-I touched the wet spot and then looked and saw Jerry was…drinking something?
+I touched the wet spot, rubbing the solution between my fingers.
+Then looked and saw Jerry was…drinking something?

 “Why don't you get some beer?”
 He said.

 “Beer?”
 I replied, finally realizing that people were drinking down here.
 Drinking, as in sipping and slurping.
 Not puffing and inhaling.
-I almost forgot that people once drank liquids like water and milk - but beer.
-You can buy sedative inhalants and tobacco and alcohol tabs, but liquid beer?
+Not licking flavored orbs.
+I completely forgot that people once drank liquids like water and soymilk - but beer.
+You can buy hydration pills, sedative inhalants, tobacco powder, and alcohol tabs, but liquid beer?
 How rare.
-I was suddenly excited again and got up to go drink.

-The SWC had to ban drinking water and this was only taken into effect recently.
-It started with physical food years and years ago as a result of politicians fearing their meals had been poisoned.
-An initiative for farmers and food manufacturers began to start producing strictly for one sole distributor, someone who had already established a decent market presence.
-The funny thing is (and I would speak others when saying this) that nobody can figure out who makes the vape stuff.
-Grocery stores have one type of item; packets and packets of basic-labeled vape juices.
-Hawaii mash, ham, pineapple, and tomato flavor, I think.
+The SWC had to ban physical foods and drinking water and this was only taken into effect recently.
+It started with the food years and years ago as a result of politicians fearing their meals had been poisoned.
+An initiative for farmers and food manufacturers began to start producing strictly for one sole distributor, a mega-corporation that had already established a decent market presence.
+The funny thing is nobody can figure out who makes the chemically altered stuff.
+The mega-corporation has no name.
+This mystery corporation figured out how to break down solid food and turn it into a vape mixture.
+Grocery stores have one type of item; packets and packets of basic-labeled vape mixtures.
+Hawaii mash, a blend of ham, pineapple, and tomato flavor, I think.
+It’s not bad.
 Italian, a package that I think could either be pizza or sausage-something.
-You can get whatever, 3% milk, or toast.
+You can get whatever you need from 3% milk to toast-blend.
 The thing is nobody complains anymore.
-It's just sort of strange that nobody can figure out who makes the stuff.
+Nobody.

 I was experiencing a culture shock.
 People were drinking liquids down here and there was nobody to stop them.
-Using the spotty visibility I had, I saw the people coming from the back of the room.
-Smuggled underground was a gigantic vat with a hose running from it.
-There was a bartender filling up these paper cups that didn’t disappear when finished with.
+Using the spotty visibility I had, I saw the people with beer coming from the back of the room.
+I followed the trail of heads.
+Somehow, smuggled underground was a gigantic vat with a hose running from it.
+A bartender was filling up these paper cups that didn’t disappear when finished with.

 “I’m watching you.”
 He said.
-His face was hard, old, and his stack of paper cups slowly depleting with passer-byers.
+His face was hard and old, and his stack of paper cups slowly depleting.
+He stood hunched over, his arm trembling as he held the nozzle.

 “Here we begin!”
-I heard Jerry yell from a crowd.
+I heard Jerry yell from a crowd of people who had gathered together.
 I looked over at where he was, wondering what he was so excited about.
-He knew exactly what was going on and his facial expression was disturbing.
+He knew exactly what was going on or what was about to happen next, and his facial expression was disturbing.
 His tongue protruded from his mouth, hanging out like a dog’s.
-His eyes were wide and focused on the center of the room.
+His eyes were bright and focused on the center of the room.

 Before I went back over to him, I noticed I had finished about eight or so drinks and I think the alcohol had finally caught up to me.
+It hit way harder than any liquor tab would.
 I was experiencing a strange wizzy-feeling and my feet felt crooked.
 I couldn’t recall how long I had been drinking, but the effect of the alcohol was not immediate.
+It engulfed me gradually.

 One of the most controversial bans on society took place half a century ago and it was the ban of alcohol, prohibiting intoxication to any degree.
-Well before the food-stuff and liquid ban, the SWC agreed to ban all consumption and sale of alcohol and drugs not because they say the beer is bad for your liver, but mainly because people could drink themselves to death if they wanted.
+In place of the actual liquor, a new invention, alcohol tabs were invented to substitute.
+They offered a slight hallucinogenic feeling and often just put a person to sleep.
+Well before the food-stuff and liquid ban, the SWC agreed to ban all consumption and sale of alcohol and drugs not because they said the beer was bad for your liver, but mainly because people could drink themselves to death if they wanted.

-There were these parties being thrown where people came together to drink till they blacked out, and then some.
-It was a new era of crack dens, where the depressed disappeared to houses to get loaded and then to never return home.
+These parties were being thrown where people came together to drink till they blacked out, and then some.
+It was a new era of crack dens, where the depressed disappeared to apartments and basements to get loaded and never returned home.
 It became a worldwide problem as people were finding friends and family members dead in disgustingly drunken states.
 The SWC had to do something about it.
+So they did.

-After the ban, and without access to any drug, everyone had to face reality.
-Alcoholics completely lost it, more people died, and to ease the situation, someone came up with this great idea to lie to everyone and push the idea that there were 5,000,000 years left.
+After the ban, and without access to any liquor (let alone any drug for that matter), everyone had to face reality.
+Alcoholics completely lost it, and even more people died, and to ease the situation, someone came up with this great idea to lie to everyone and push the idea that there were 5,000,000 years left.
+Plenty of time for things to be fixed.
+Surely.

 I was completely obliterated.

-As torn up as I was, I thought we were all playing a game.
-I hung near Jerry to see what the commotion was and admittedly to hide my loopy state.
+As torn up as I was, I figured we were all about to play a game.
+A nightlife game, something new and fresh.
+I hung near Jerry to blend in and admittedly to hide my loopy state.
 The drinks had excited me and I was embarrassed to show it to all these strangers.

-There was a stir of excitement in the room.
+There was a stir of elation in the room.
 I scanned faces trying to figure out what we were going to do.
-Maybe this was the dancing part?
-I couldn't feel my legs because of the drinks and I was worried I couldn't dance.
-It was definitely the alcohol making me this way but right before I was about to ask Jerry what was actually going on here, there was this startling sound from above us.
+It hit me.
+I couldn't feel my legs because of the drinks and I was worried I couldn't move.
+Without a doubt, it was the alcohol making me this way but right before I was about to ask Jerry what was actually going on here, there was this startling sound from above us.

-My blurred vision focused on my surroundings as they were changing, and I noticed that everyone in the room had arranged themselves in a circle, Jerry and unconsciously myself too, with the center of the formation projecting a bright light with a checkered pattern.
+My blurred vision tried focusing on my surroundings as everything around me was changing; I noticed that everyone in the room had arranged themselves in a circle, Jerry and unconsciously myself too, with the center of the formation projecting a bright light with a checkered pattern wrapping around the ring of people.
+The dim room lit up, exerting a consistent glow.
 Underneath my invisible feet was a panel of light.
-Its luminescence grew brighter as the formation of people was made so effortlessly that it looked like natural habit for these people, and I felt like the only one oblivious to what was going on.
+Its luminescence grew brighter as the formation of people was arranged so effortlessly that it felt like a natural habit, and I felt like the only one oblivious to what was going on.

-The drunkenness was creeping up on me and the initial buzz of the liquor had worn off, leaving me with my nervousness again.
+It was hitting me harder.
+The drunkenness was creeping up on me and the initial buzz and pleasure of the liquor had worn off, leaving me with my nervousness again.
 I didn’t like being the only guy in the room clueless to this…this…thing on the floor and this circle we’ve made.
 I don't like that Jerry knew more than me.

-It was strange at first the lack of order this place had.
-The only person I could identify working down here, as I assumed nightlife careers were something that could be obtained in the Halls, was the weird bartender guy.
+It was bizarre the lack of order this place had.
+The only person I could identify working down here, as I assumed nightlife careers were something that could be obtained in the Halls, was the edgy bartender guy.
 Nobody aside from the horns and whines had greeted individuals at the door.
 Whatever was occurring down here was run by the people and enjoyed by those same people.

 It returned without any warning and it scared me and I choked on my spit, thinking right then and there I was gonna die, but the sound, the sounds had returned in a playful, fast, sporadic composition that I had never in my life heard.
 The vibrations of whatever was being produced rattled my head and body, sending chills down my spine and making a warm sensation in my chest.
 A wide smile exploded across my face as the alcohol grabbed me and took charge.
 It was absolutely incredible what I was listening to.
 I had to make sure I wasn’t the only one in complete awe by the sounds from the room.
 I scanned the partygoers, spotting their faces and expressions of disbelief.

-Whatever was happening had begun, and as people swapped glances, one of the tiles lit up bright green.
+Whatever was supposed to happen had finally begun, and as people swapped rapid glances, one of the floor tiles lit up bright green.
 A green tint cascaded up along the pant legs of a man across the circle from me.
 His eyes perked up and he smiled.
 I smiled too and focused on the saucy background noises again.
-The man walked toward the center of the circle, standing within the range of the big, bright light.
+The man walked toward the center of the circle, standing within the range of the biggest, brightest light.

 Possibly this was the root of the woman's fear.
 Somewhere there was this invisible blade or something in the middle of them, and I couldn't see it.
 Was it coming from the ground, the roof?
 Was it a laser?
 I wondered where it was and the liquid in my stomach churned.
 The woman slowly opened her palm and raised it toward the man and just as expected more blood was spilled and the shadow on the ceiling grew in size.
 The woman yanked her hand back and whimpered looking at it.